 About the programme

-Follow your personal interests, and choose from a plethora of focus areas.
-Will you focus on the deep past of humankind?
-Or do you prefer to dive into the Roman world?
+Following your personal interests, you may choose one of three area specialisations.
+Will you focus on the archaeological history of the European continent?
+Or do you prefer to dive into the Mediterranean world?
 Or would you rather study pre-Columbian America?
 The choice is up to you!